zan768616253/Front-end-learning/Interview/Javascript.md

 // promise6
 ```

-## What is the difference between call stack and task queue?
 ## Explain the differences on the usage of foo between function foo() {} and var foo = function() {}
 - #### Function Declarations
   ``` javascript